 Plan your visit to Dakota Ridge using this handy map.

-Dakota Ridge is a wilderness area with varying weather conditions, so visitors should be prepared for all weather conditions.
-You can find daily updates on the Dakota Ridge Facebook page, maintained by the Sechelt Regional District, and through Alpha Adventure.
-You can also call or visit Alpha Adventures in-person to ask about current conditions.
+Dakota Ridge is a wilderness area with varying weather, so visitors should be prepared for all weather conditions.
+You can find daily updates on the Dakota Ridge Facebook page, maintained by the Sechelt Regional District, and through the Alpha Adventures Facebook page.
+You can also call or visit Alpha Adventures in-person to ask about current conditions once Dakota Ridge opens for the season.

 Know Before You Go: Winter Safety